Vultr for PageMotor

 After the prompt finishes

-Section titled “After the prompt finishes”Claude Code stops at step 11 and tells you the site is ready to register.
+Section titled “After the prompt finishes”Claude Code stops at the last step and tells you the site is ready to register.
 Now the manual bit:

 - Open